Chencheng-Qi/Chencheng-Qi.github.io/content/_index.md

       avatar:
         size: medium # Options: small (150px), medium (200px, default), large (320px), xl (400px), xxl (500px)
         shape: circle # Options: circle (default), square, rounded

   - block: markdown
     content:
       title: '📚 My Research'
       subtitle: ''
+      text: |-
-      text: "My research focuses on Machine Learning, Computer Vision, and multimodal signal processing.
+        My research focuses on Machine Learning, Computer Vision, and multimodal signal processing.
 I work on building reliable and efficient learning systems for visual understanding and healthcare-related applications.
 My recent projects include developing attention-enhanced deep learning models for American Sign Language recognition, improving 3D brain MRI segmentation using hybrid Swin-UNet architectures, and designing robust methods for facial expression recognition under mask occlusion.
 I have also explored non-contact physiological signal analysis, such as heart-rate estimation from facial video using FastICA and ICEEMDAN.
-Overall, I aim to create machine learning methods that are accurate, interpretable, and deployable in real-world human-centered scenarios 😃"
+Overall, I aim to create machine learning methods that are accurate, interpretable, and deployable in real-world human-centered scenarios 😃
+        Use this area to speak to your mission.
+I'm a research scientist in the Moonshot team at DeepMind.
+I blog about machine learning, deep learning, and moonshots.

+        I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.

+        Please reach out to collaborate 😃
     design:
       columns: '1'

   - block: collection